grantwinney/GhostSharp/README.md

 ```

 Just be aware that if you set a value for any of the `xxxxQueryParams.Filter` properties, you may not get the results that you expect.

+### Limitations on Creating (POSTing) Posts

+For some reason, I have not yet been able to get much more than the post title to create correctly in Ghost, even though running the same query via Postman works okay.
+I think it has something to do with RestSharp, and the object I'm passing to it, which it then transforms and sends to Ghost.
+Haven't tracked it down yet.

+### Other Issues / Nice-to-haves

+I've opened up a few issues with nice-to-haves and whatnots, which anyone can tackle.
+I may get to them eventually - who knows... probably moreso if anyone says they'd find them helpful.

 ## Problems?